 Other than tutoring, I love to spend time more than my family.
 My husband and my two children are a lot more fun than math, and we love to have fun together!

-Regent University - BA, Communication
+Undergraduate Degree: Regent University - Bachelor in Arts, Communication

 SAT Math: 700